The Rhode Island Homestead Exemption

 Federal Bankruptcy Exemptions

-You can file for bankruptcy in Rhode Island after living there for more than 180 days.
-However, you must live in Rhode Island much longer before using Rhode Island exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Rhode Island after living there for over 180 days.
+However, you must live in Rhode Island much longer before using Rhode Island exemptions (if that's the set you choose to use), at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?